 I’ve heard many people say “If you can walk, you can snowshoe”.
 And it’s true!
 Snowshoeing is for any age and fitness level.
 However, being a mom, I know I how hard it can be to get outside and get some exercise in especially in the winter time.
 Sorry ladies – no more excuses!
 I love walking at our local track, but in the winter when there’s snow on the ground, walking on the track is impossible.
 It’s not cleared off.
 It’s icy or slushy.
 The ground conditions make it more of a hazard, so I just don’t.
 I’m a forty-something year old mom, my balance is not great and it’s a long way down to the ground.
 If I fall, it’s going to hurt for days.

 But, I am here to tell you ladies that snowshoeing may be just the thing!
-I rediscovered Snowshoeing on a recent family vacation to Vermont.
-My 11-year old son and I went with a snowshoe tour through the woods with a small group and guide.
-My son, Dylan extremely active and agile, hurried ahead and walked at the front with the guide.
+I rediscovered snowshoeing on a family vacation to Vermont.
+My son and I went with a snowshoe tour through the woods with a small group and guide.
+My son, who is extremely active and agile, hurried ahead and walked at the front with the guide.
 I brought up the rear of the pack.
-Fine by me as I didn’t have to hurry and I haven’t been snowshoeing in years.
+Fine by me, as I didn’t have to hurry and I haven’t been snowshoeing in years.
 I wasn’t quite sure what to expect.

 Here are some tips for you to also learn to love snowshoeing.